unahouExosite/docs/rpc/README.md

 * `"starttime"` and `"endtime"` are [Unix timestamps](http://en.wikipedia.org/wiki/Unix_time) that specify the window of time to read. `"starttime"` defaults to `0` and `"endtime"` defaults to the current time.
 * `"sort"` defines the order in which points should ordered, ascending (`"asc"`) or descending (`"desc"`) timestamp order.
 Defaults to `"desc"`.
 * `"limit"` sets a maximum on the number of points to return. `"limit"` is applied after the results have been sorted, so different values of `"sort"` will return different sets of points.
 Defaults to `1`.
-* `"selection"` supports downsampling.
-Specify `"all"` to return all datapoints. `"givenwindow"` splits the time window evenly into `"limit"` parts and returns at most one point from each part. `"autowindow"` samples evenly across points in the time window up to `"limit"`.
+* `"selection"` supports downsampling. `"givenwindow"` splits the time window evenly into `"limit"` parts and returns at most one point from each part. `"autowindow"` samples evenly across points in the time window up to `"limit"`.
 Note that these options provide a blind sampling function, not averaging or other type of rollup calculation.
-Defaults to `"all"`.
+Defaults to `"all"`, which turns off downsampling, returning all points up to `"limit"`.

 ####response